GREENS, HERBS AND FOUGERES / fresh · green · spicy

 Origin

-Minty-herbal, slightly cinnamic, with a distinctive anise-basil twist.
+Minty-herbal, slightly cinnamic, with a particular anise-basil twist.
 Japanese perilla — the herb that tastes purple and smells like mint crossed with cinnamon.

 Bright, minty-herbal with a cinnamic-anise twist and a camphoraceous background.
 More complex than spearmint, less sweet than Thai basil, with a perillaldehyde note that reads as simultaneously citrusy and minty.
 The red variety adds a subtle spicy warmth.
 On skin, it resolves to a clean, dry herbal character.